California Department of Corrections and Rehabilitation: Division of Juvenile Justice (DJJ)

+By 2019, Governor Gavin Newsom reforms the 2020-2021 California State Budget, allowing DJJ to transition out of CDCR and into the California Heath and Human Services Agency.
+However, in 2020 Governor Newsom signs an Executive Order to delay the transfer to CA-HHSA for one year, citing COVID-19.
+Later that year, Senate Bill 823 passes outlining the closure of DJJ through normal discharge processes of existing youth and the transfer of remaining youth to their counties of origin, known as Realignment.
+SB 823 sets July 1, 2021 as the date for which youth will no longer be accepted to DJJ, with some exceptions.

+But in 2021, Senate Bill 92 passes in the California Legislature setting DJJ facilities to close by June 30, 2023.

+On June 30, 2023, all juvenile operations ceased at N.A.
+Chaderjian Youth Correctional Facility in Stockton and Ventura Youth Correctional Facility in Camarillo as all DJJ youth were realigned to the care of counties per SB 823.

 Union: California Correctional Peace Officers Association

 Officers of the department are represented by the California Correctional Peace Officers Association (the CCPOA).
 It was founded in 1957 and its stated goals include the protection and safety of officers, and the advocation of laws, funding and policies to improve work operations and protect public safety.
 The union has had its controversies over the years, including criticism of its large contributions to former California Governor Gray Davis.
 Since the California recall election, 2003, the CCPOA has been a vocal critic of Governor Arnold Schwarzenegger.

 In June 2008, the union came under investigation from both the California Office of the Inspector General and the CDCR for its role in the hiring of a 21-year-old parolee by Minorities In Law Enforcement, an affiliate of CCPOA.
 Upon conclusion of investigations by both agencies, no wrongdoing was found.